 Being in the water doesn’t have to be all about washing and being squeaky clean.
 Why not try introducing some toys?
 These could be a great distraction for any baby (or parent!) feeling anxious about water.

-- Never leave baby unattended
+- Never leave the baby unattended

-This will certainly seem like a no-brainer, however, leaving a baby in water, even if just for a moment, could lead to accidents that leave a bad impression of water with your baby.
-Keep safe and watch over baby for the duration of their water play.
+This will certainly seem like a no-brainer, however, leaving a baby in the water, even if just for a moment, could lead to accidents that leave a bad impression of water with your baby.
+Keep safe and watch over your baby for the duration of their water play.

 - Keep it short and sweet